JuliaRegistries/General/README.md

 or opening PRs/issues on downstream packages to change over.

 #### How do I transfer a package to an organization or another user?
- - Use the [GitHub transfer option](github-transfer) in the settings.
+ - Use the [GitHub transfer option][github-transfer] in the settings.
  - Manually, in the General edit the repo URL in package's `Package.toml` file (e.g [E/Example/Package.toml](https://github.com/JuliaRegistries/General/blob/master/E/Example/Package.toml#L3))

 Technically if you skip the second step things will keep working, because GitHub will redirect;